-I’m currently working as one of the comanaging editors (and previously served as a prose editor for the Spring 2018 issue) of VoiceCatcher, an online literary journal dedicated to representing the voices of female-identified and nonbinary writers in the greater Portland, Oregon, and Vancouver, Washington, areas.
+I’m currently serving as president (and previously worked as a both a comanaging editor and prose editor) of VoiceCatcher, an online literary journal dedicated to representing the voices of female-identified and nonbinary writers in the greater Portland, Oregon, and Vancouver, Washington, areas.

-As a comanaging editor, I’m overseeing the editorial process of the journal, from receiving pieces through Submittable and assigning them to the editorial teams for evaluation to leading editorial meetings to select pieces for publication and assigning editors to work with authors on their edits and write feedback letters.
+As a comanaging editor, I oversaw the editorial process of the journal, from receiving pieces through Submittable and assigning them to the editorial teams for evaluation to leading editorial meetings to select pieces for publication and assigning editors to work with authors on their edits and write feedback letters.

-As part of a team of prose editors, I collaborated to select pieces for the spring issue that best fit the journal's mission.
+As part of a team of prose editors, I collaborated to select pieces for the Spring 2018 issue that best fit the journal's mission.
 From there, I worked specifically with two of the accepted authors on two rounds of editing, which included developmental edits and copyedits.